-Therefore, we have established the following parent/guardian expectations:

-I want my student to be successful in school and I agree to:

-ensure my student is punctual and attends school regularly (90% attendance).

-support the VES rules and guidelines outlined in the Student/Family Handbook.

-establish and provide a quiet time and place for homework, monitor my student's progress, and communicate with my student the expectation that all assignments are done in a timely manner.

-support the VES Positive Behavior Practices.
-I understand that severe behaviors may result in serious consequences including suspension or expulsion.

-I will comply with the student cell phone policy and will contact the office if I need to get a message to my student.

-Parent/Guardian Signature

-Student Expectations and Agreement

-VES goals are for every student to succeed academically and socially and to have expanded opportunities, including college, upon graduation from VES.

-Therefore, we have established the following student expectations:

-I want to be successful in school and I agree to:

-be on time to school and class and attend school regularly (minimum 90% attendance).

-support the VES rules and guidelines outlined in the Student/Family Handbook.

-come to school, classes and advisory prepared with pens, pencils, paper and other necessary tools for learning.

-meet assignment expectations for all classes.

-participate in the VES Positive Behavior Practices.
-I understand that severe behaviors may result in serious consequences including suspension or expulsion.

-I will comply with the student cell phone policy and will report to the office if I need to contact my parent/guardian.

-Student Signature

-Advisor Signature
+Therefore, we have established the following parent/guardian expectations: I want my student to be successful in school and I as ensure my student is punctual and attends so ~ support the VES rules and guidelines outlined in the Student/Family Handbook. establish and provide a quiet time and place for homework, monitor my student's progress, and communicate with my student the expectation that all assignments are done in a timely manner.
+I will comply with the student cell phone po olicy and will contact the office if I need to get a message to my student.
+Parent/Guardian Signature Date Stude nt Expectations and Agreement VES goals are for every student to succeed academi graduation from VES. cally and socially and to have expanded opportunities, including college, upon Therefore, we have established the following stud lent expectations: I want to be successful in school and I agree to: be on time to school and class and attend sc shool regularly (minimum 90% attendance). support the VES rules and guidelines outline ed in the Student/Family Handbook. come to school, classes and advisory prepar red with pens, pencils, paper and other necessary tools for learning. meet assignment expectations for all classes 3. participate in the VES Positive Behavior Praincluding suspension or expulsion. actices.
+I understand that severe behaviors may result in serious consequences I will comply with the student cell phone po olicy and will report to the office if I need to contact my parent/guardian.
+Student Signature Date Advisor Signature Date